Dm foot care

 How can exercise and movement benefit diabetic foot health?

 Exercise boosts blood flow to your feet.
-Aim for 30 minutes of activity daily, like walking or swimming.
+For 30 minutes of physical activity, such as walking or swimming.
 But avoid high-pressure exercises if you have sores.

 What are the benefits of wearing diabetic socks?